210503-Reston-NET/Collection-P2/README.md

   - User data, to keep track of user personal information, as well as usernames and passwords.
   - Dog List, to keep information on dogs related by the User
   - Comments, to keep a description, tag, and relate user for a given comment in the forums.
-  - Tags, to keep a list of characteristics for dogs.
-  - Preferences, to store tags that a user likes.
+  - Likes, to store tags that a user likes.
-  - Admin, to dictate a user with specialized control over forums.
   - ListedDog, to serve as an intermediate list for the many to many relationship of Dog List and Dog.

 ### User Stories